5 bathroom updates that will never go out of style

 Gates likes free-standing vanities with Shaker doors and undermount sinks — a style she has in her bath.
 The Shaker style is simple, she says, without ornate details, and it’s rooted in history.
 Gates recommends a custom vanity, if the budget allows.

 White, gray and limed oak wood are all safe bets for a classic look that won’t age, she says.
-In a powder room, Gates recommends a simple pedestal sink and free-standing cabinets or baskets to hold toilet paper and extra hand towels.
+In a powder room, Gates recommends a simple pedestal sink paired with free-standing cabinets or baskets to hold toilet paper and extra hand towels.

 More from Lifestyle: